mikkel32/CoolBox/README.md

 4. For convenience a task named **Run CoolBox in Debug** is provided.
 Open the Command Palette and run **Tasks: Run Task** then choose this task to launch the app via `./scripts/run_debug.sh`.
-5. Additional tasks are available for launching the app in Docker or Vagrant.
+5. Additional tasks are available for launching the app in Docker/Podman or Vagrant.
    Choose **Run in Dev Container**, **Run in Vagrant VM**, or **Run in Available VM** to start the appropriate environment.
 6. Alternatively, run the scripts manually and select the **Python: Attach**